Faith-and-Code-Technologies/mDirt/README.md

 A tool for easily creating custom features using Minecraft Datapacks.
 **Only Supported for 1.21.3 and up!
 No previous versions will be added!**

+### Notice: Development has been stopped!
+I will update it for future versions, but expect NO new versions!
 ### Notice: Linux binaries are being dropped for the time being!

 ## How to use